mirceaulinic/salt-sproxy/README.rst

 `virtual environment <https://docs.python-guide.org/dev/virtualenvs/>`__.

 Besides the CLI, the usage remains the same as when you're running a Salt environment with Proxy or regular Minions.
-See the following documents on how to get started and fully unleash the power of Salt:
+For example, see the following documents on how to get started and fully unleash the power of Salt:

 - `Salt in 10 minutes
   <https://docs.saltstack.com/en/latest/topics/tutorials/walkthrough.html>`__.